virtual-expo/puppet-rundeck-python/README.md

 Feed Rundeck with Puppet nodes.

+This Python script reads into the Puppet Master filesystem and produces a yaml file containing up-to-date nodes information.
+The nodes definition can be customized to add or remove as many facts as wanted, which can then be queried by Rundeck Node Filter.

-This project produces a yaml file which you can expose on an internal address.
-Using a URL Source in Project Nodes configuration, Rundeck then fetches up-to-date Puppet Nodes.
+The final yaml file should be exposed to an internal address, used as a URL Source in Rundeck Project Nodes configuration.

 ## Requirement